UnlyEd/next-right-now/guides/monitoring/setup-sentry.md

     - Select "React" as project type
     - **Tip**: You **should** create only one project, even if you use a multi-tenants setup, because all customers will be using the same error monitoring project
 - You can find your Sentry DSN at [https://sentry.io/settings/TEAM_NAME/projects/PROJECT_NAME/keys/](https://sentry.io/settings/TEAM_NAME/projects/PROJECT_NAME/keys/)
-- If you have already configured Zeit, and if you want to deploy your app online, you must also configure Zeit secrets
+- If you have already configured Vercel, and if you want to deploy your app online, you must also configure Vercel secrets
     - `now secrets add nrn-sentry-dsn YOUR_SENTRY_DSN`

 That's it!
 Your Sentry account is ready to use!